 Stewed pork belly

-Shape the rod into a stick with your hands and cut it into pieces about 4cm wide.
-Shape the square so that it shows the corners.
+Shape it into a log with your hands, then cut it into pieces about 4cm wide.
+Shape it into a square, making sure to remove the corners

-Heat salad oil in a frying pan and cook with the sides down.
-Bake until the entire surface is browned (about 10 minutes), then remove into a batter.
+Heat salad oil in a frying pan and fry the sides down until golden brown (about 10 minutes), then remove to a tray

-During this time, quickly boil the Moroccan beans and cut them diagonally.
+quickly boil the Moroccan green beans and cut them diagonally.

-After simmering for about 20-30 minutes, remove the aluminum foil and remove any liquid.
-Finally, add the Moroccan beans, simmer for about a minute, then serve on a plate, and topped with mustard grains if desired, and then complete.
+After simmering for 20-30 minutes, remove the aluminum foil and allow the liquid to evaporate.
+Finally, add the Moroccan beans and simmer for about 1 minute.
+Transfer to a plate and top with whole grain mustard to taste

 -